Clean Water Act: Designated uses

 The water quality standards regulations require states and federally recognized tribes/nations to specify appropriate uses for water bodies in their jurisdiction.
 Identification of appropriate water uses takes into consideration the usage and value of public water supply, protection of fish, wildlife, recreational waters, agricultural, industrial and navigational water ways.
 Suitability of a water body is examined by states and tribes/nations usages based on physical, chemical, and biological characteristics.
 States and tribes/nations also examine geographical settings, scenic qualities and economic considerations to determine fitness of designated uses for water bodies.
 If those standards indicate designated uses to be less than those currently attained, states or tribes are required to revise standards to reflect the uses that are actually being attained.
 For any body of water with designated uses that do not include "fishable/swimmable" target use that is identified in section 101(a)(2) of CWA, a "Use Attainability Analysis" must be conducted.
 Every three years, such bodies of water must be re-examined to verify if new information is available that demand a revision of the standard.
-If new information is available that specify “fishable/swimmable” uses can be attained, the use must be designated.
+If new information is available that specify "fishable/swimmable" uses can be attained, the use must be designated.

 Water quality criteria

 States and federally recognized Indigenous Nations protect their designated areas by adopting water quality criteria that the EPA publishes under CWA section 304(a), modifying the criteria to reflect site-specific conditions or adopting criteria based on other scientifically defensible methods.
 Water quality criteria can be numeric criteria that toxicity causes are known for protection against pollutants.
 A narrative criterion is water quality criteria which serves as a basis for limiting the toxicity of waste discharges to aquatic species.
 A biological criterion is based on the aquatic community which describes the number and types of species in a water body.
-A nutrient criterion solely protects against nutrient over enrichment, and a sediment criterion describes conditions of contaminated and uncontaminated sediments in order to avoid undesirable effects.
+A nutrient criterion solely protects against nutrient over enrichment, and a sediment criterion describes conditions of contaminated and uncontaminated sediments to avoid undesirable effects.